pagkly/Zed/Investopedia4/Wilder's DMI (ADX) Indicator Definition.md

 If the -DI is above the +DI, when the ADX moves above 25 that could trigger a short trade.
 These are marked with down arrows.

 Contraction periods are also marked when the +DI and -DI lines become squished together.
-These are contractions in volatility, which are often followed by periods of larger, trending movement where the lines separate again.
+These are contractions in [[Volatility|volatility]], which are often followed by periods of larger, trending movement where the lines separate again.
 Breakouts from these contractions (blue boxes) may present trading opportunities.

 Image by Sabrina Jiang © Investopedia 2020